-Asthma is a term used to describe episodes of wheezing, coughing and shortness of breath that responds to asthma treatment.
+Asthma is a term used to describing episodes of wheeze, cough and shortness of breath that respond to treatment.
 Small tubes called bronchioles will constrict and produce mucus in response to the various triggers.
 The majority of the medications work to alleviate either the constriction or the inflammation.
 The fluid in the airways forms tiny bubbles and breathing results in these bubbles popping and reforming called wheezing.
 An analogy is a wet sponge.
 Squeezing a wet sponge is very similar to the sound to a wheeze.
 Lungs bear many similar physical characteristics of sponges.

 Wheezing during childhood.
 When is it asthma ?

 Wheezing is seen in young infants, but this is not asthma and should not be diagnosed as such.
 Usually this is bronchiolitis, and is part of a viral respiratory illness.
 Around the age of 10 to 12 months some infants who wheeze may respond to asthma treatment such as ventolin.
 Most of these have a similar condition called wheeze associated with respiratory illness.
 Over time if the wheezing is frequent and there are other allergic diagnosis such as eczema then true childhood asthma is probably the diagnosis.

 If a child continues to wheeze after 3-4 years of age, and there appears to be episodes of coughing and wheezing which are not due to viruses, then asthma is probably the diagnosis.
 During this period there is still a significant chance that asthma will improve and sometimes disappear.

 Those children who have had frequent hospitalisations, have to take preventative medications on a daily basis for most of the year, and have other allergic diagnosis such as eczema, and allergic rhinitis will most likely remain asthmatic.

 Below is a table for assessing and managing asthma.